Constructing the foundation layer for on-chain intelligence

 AltClaw MCP v2

-Expanded DeFi protocol coverage, cross-chain intent routing, and a public SDK for agent developers building on Arbitrum and OP Stack chains.
+Broader DeFi protocol coverage, cross-chain intent routing, and a public SDK for agent developers building on Arbitrum and OP Stack chains.

 Planned